AugmentedMode/STOP-Touching-Your-Face/README.md

 STOP Touching Your Face is an open-source Chrome extension that uses your webcam and tensorflow.js to send you a notification when you touch your face.
 In doing so, your webcam images are processed locally on your machine and at no time is any information collected or sent externally.

-Check out the code at https://github.com/AugmentedMode/stop-touching-your-face

-TODO: need to fix error where you turn on low battery mode outside of hour range -

 🚀 Features: <br>
   &nbsp;&nbsp;&nbsp;&nbsp;⭐️ Image classifier - to detect if the user is touching their face or not <br>
   &nbsp;&nbsp;&nbsp;&nbsp;⭐️ Notification system - that sends an alert when the user is touching their face<br>